cjerryc/WorldHappinessReport-Data-Analysis-and-Insights/README.md

 - Surveys are subjective and based on self-reporting
 - Limited to respondents with technological access
 - Historical and institutional factors skew responses and perceived happiness

+Happiness and contentment are essential for our health as individuals and as a collective.
+Without happiness of some level, our health would suffer and would reflect in our communities.
+That being said, different cultures perceive happiness differently between self and society, community, or even within.
+This dataset does not capture the fine grained reasons for happiness in different countries, and thus we may only interpret happiness in terms of the available predictors.

+Historical events greatly affect the societal stratification of a people, the wealth amongst the people, and perception on a global scale.
+When we view predictors such as GDP and Government Corruption, we must understand that people make do within their setting to find their happiness.

+Institutions in a country affect the educational, racial, political, monetary, etc. opportunities respondents have, and in turn, would affect goals necessary for happiness.
+This skews the data on an individual level and if the respondents are not varied, this would be reflected for the perceived happiness of the overall country and in the weighting in an observation.

+Furthermore, these ratings are done based on feeling rather than hard, repeatable measurements and are thus subject to human bias.
+The types of respondents are those technologically reachable, and this could skew the scores and importance since it is a voluntary survey.
+With all these factors in mind, our findings should be taken as reference or supplemental information, rather than an absolute guide for interested parties.

 📌 **Takeaway**: Results should be interpreted as **supplemental insights**, not definitive guides.